hojberg/coevolution/overview.md

 _Kaitlyn:_ What if we miss the roll to grow the fire manifold?

-_Ned:_ Then we're toast.
+_Ned:_ Hmm... then we're toast.
 And also, not all these things are going to ignite necessarily.
 It's d20 >= 7 for that.
 Even if only a dozen make it through, we'd be overwhelmed.
 And who's to say they'll just mindlessly march into the flames?
 Maybe they'll just wait until the fire winks out and then come in and devour us.

 _Kaitlyn:_ Yeah, I don't like this plan.
 We can't just hang out here and hope for the best.
 It'd be a lot easier to deal with them in single file, in the tunnel we entered from.
 Could we make a run for it?